lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/nuxt.md

 http://localhost:3000/api/email-verification/<token>
 ```

+When a user clicks the link, we validate of the token stored in the url and set `email_verified` user attributes to `true`.

 ### Create new tokens

 `generateEmailVerificationToken()` will first check if a verification token already exists for the user.
 If it does, it will re-use the token if the expiration is over 1 hour away (half the expiration of 2 hours).
 If not, it will create a new token using [`generateRandomString()`]() with a length of 63.
 The length is arbitrary, and anything around or longer than 64 characters should be sufficient (recommend minimum is 40).